 SAMCO has an agreement with its parent Company, SAMCO Holdings, Inc. to pay its portion of its income taxes.
-The Company has approximately \$114,000 due from SAMCO Holdings, Inc. at December 31, 2019.
-This receivable represents a federal income tax refund, and the receivable balance is included in Other assets in the accompanying statement of financial condition.
+The Company has approximately \$67,000 due to SAMCO Holdings, Inc. at December 31, 2020.
+This payable represents a federal income tax liability and is included in Accounts Payable in the accompanying statement of financial condition.